lumo-tech/lumo/README.md

 ## :small_orange_diamond: Embedding into Existing Projects

-For existing projects, you can quickly embed Lumo by following these steps:
+For existing projects, you can quickly embed `lumo` by following these steps:

-- Import Lumo and initialize Logger and Experiment:
+- Import `lumo` and initialize Logger and Experiment:

 ```python
 import random